khaledayech98/DoubleDQNCartpole-v0/README.md

     `pip` install gym

-The OpenAI Gym Cartpole-v0 environment Description :
+The OpenAI Gym Cartpole-v0 environment description :

       A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The pendulum starts upright, and the goal is to